 Complete this form to learn what is the right ministry for you.

-Coffee & Donuts Social Host Volunteers are needed for this ministry of hospitality on most Sunday mornings following the 8:45 am and 10:30 am Masses in the Parish Activity Center (PAC).
-In addition to fresh coffee and doughnuts we also have bagels, juice, and yogurt for those looking for a healthier snack.
+Coffee & Donuts Social Host Volunteers are needed for this ministry of hospitality on some Sunday mornings following the 8:45 am and 10:30 am Masses.
 Interested?
-Please contact Marty Lucas at email@example.com or 734-821-2125.
+Please contact 734-821-2100.

 Altar and Church Care Teams: You are welcome to join the many parishioners who support the Parish by caring for our altar area and church.
 The teams are responsible for light cleaning and organization.
 For more information contact our Liturgy Coordinator at email@example.com or 734-821-2123.